Vincevrp/dotfiles/.github/README.md

 ##### openvpn

-The openvpn script I use for polybar is a modified version of the script provided in the [i3blocks-contrib repository](https://github.com/vivien/i3blocks-contrib/tree/master/openvpn).
+I wrote a python script for polybar that works together with my vpn script found in `.bin/vpn`.
+The vpn script writes a PID file and the openvpn scripts parses this to display the configuration file name.

 #### Rofi